AleksandarJavorovic/coders-parkhouse/README.md

     ![nodejs](/assets/images/deployment/step6-nodejs.png)
     </details>

-8. Then head to "Deployment" tab which you can also find in the header of your Heroku page and under "Deployment method" click on "GitHub"(in my case that's where my repository is).
+8. Then head to "Deployment" tab which you can also find on top of your Heroku page and under "Deployment method" click on "GitHub"(in my case that's where my repository is).

     <details>
     <summary>GitHub